Skip to main content

 Before feeding

-If milk is dripping or you can express milk, apply warm, moist heat to your breasts for two to five minutes.
-Massage your breasts gently in a circular motion (start under your arm and move towards the nipple).
-Then try to hand express or pump milk from the breast.
+If your milk is dripping or you can express it, apply warm, moist heat with a cloth or pad to your breasts for two to five minutes.
+Massage your breasts gently in a circular motion (start under your arm and move toward the nipples).
+Then try to hand express or pump your milk.

 Between feedings

-• apply a cold compress to your breasts
+• apply a cold cloth or pad to your breasts

-• take pain medication about 20 minutes before feeding
+• take pain medicine every 20 minutes before feeding

 When you need help